jeremymartinezq/Chatbot/README.md

 # Chatbot

-A modern web-based chatbot application with a Python FastAPI backend and JavaScript frontend.
+A modern web-based chatbot application with a Python FastAPI backend and HTML/JavaScript frontend.
 Features a clean, responsive UI with real-time AI responses and multilingual support.

 ## Features